North-South Line signalling system to take up to 6 months to stabilise

 “This is a necessary process that we must undertake because the NSEWL (North-South East-West Line) is an operational line,” he said.

-SMRT had earlier said it is not possible to accumulate enough testing hours if the signalling system is not run during weekdays, and that there are only a limited amount of “engineering hours” during the wee hours of the morning, when such checks were previously carried out.
+SMRT had earlier said it has "no choice" but to conduct checks for the signalling system throughout the day.
+It is not possible to accumulate enough testing hours if the signalling system is not run during weekdays, and there are only a limited number of “engineering hours” during the wee hours of the morning, when such checks were previously carried out, it said.